Sequence Basics (Converge vs Diverge)

 Integral Test (Bridge from Unit 8)

-If a_n = f(n), where f(x) is continuous, positive, and decreasing for x≥1, then:
+If an = f(n), where f(x) is continuous, positive, and decreasing for x ≥ 1, then:

 p-Series (Memorize This Rule)